adclz/iec-lsp-poc/README.md

-# IEC 61331 Parser & lexer
+# IEC 61131 Parser & lexer

 This repositiory can be seen as the sequel to [Beremiz POC](https://github.com/adclz/refactored-pancake).

-While the first one is mainly focused on implementing TC6 & XSLT processors to easily integrate Beremiz project files, this one is primarly about integrating a parser & lexer leveraging tree-sitter & language server protocol for IEC 61331 specifications.
+While the first one is mainly focused on implementing TC6 & XSLT processors to easily integrate Beremiz project files, this one is primarly about integrating a parser & lexer leveraging tree-sitter & language server protocol for IEC 61131 specifications.

 ![image info](/vsc-sample.PNG)

 ## Why tree-sitter

-[tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a farily recent (2018) language-agnostic parser generator.
+[tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a fairly recent (2018) language-agnostic parser generator.

 It has the following advantages:
  - Incremental parsing: Inital load of all data, then only code changes are taken into account.